 - Scope of Support: Travel, associated subsistence for the visit(s) and research expenses

 - The lead applicant and CUHK co-applicant must have a PhD or equivalent research experience.

-- Both applicants must hold a permanent or fixed-term contract in an eligible university or research institute for the duration of the award.
+- Both applicants must hold a permanent or fixed-term contract for the duration of the award in an eligible organisation.

 - The scheme cannot be used to extend an existing fellowship.